ulrikau/Snake/README.md

 ### Refactoring

 * Move most of the content in Main.cpp to a Game class to more clearly show the flow of the game loop
-* Improve the encapsulation of data
-** Decrease direct accessing of variables in Player and Fruit
+* Improve the encapsulation of data (mainly decrease direct accessing of variables in Player and Fruit outside those classes)
 * Improve snake movement to be less fixed to a certain update rate